Ravensthorpe Airport: Accidents and incidents

-On 29 August 2006 at 17:45 local time, VH-NJE a BAe-146-100 aircraft operated by National Jet Express departed from Ravensthorpe toward Perth.
+On 29 August 2006 at 17:45 local time, VH-NJE, a BAe-146-100 aircraft operated by National Jet Express, departed from Ravensthorpe toward Perth.
 As the aircraft passed through FL130 the flight crew recalled noticing a strange smell in the flight deck.
-Shortly after noticing a strange smell the pilot in command heard number of "popping noises" accompanied by a series of bright flashing yellow lights and glowing behind the escape rope panel on the first officers side of the flight deck.
+Shortly after noticing a strange smell the pilot in command heard a number of "popping noises" accompanied by a series of bright flashing yellow lights and glowing behind the escape rope panel on the first officers side of the flight deck.
 The crew donned their oxygen masks and returned to Ravensthorpe where they landed safely.
 The investigation determined that the aircraft's "A" windscreen electrostatic filter had failed.
 That failure was consistent with an electrical arcing event.
-In response to this and a number of other similar failures in the UK and in Europe, the aircraft manufacturer undertook a number of safety actions, including issuing a service information letter advising operators to check the correct positioning of the insulation blankets in the vicinity of their aircraft electrostatic filters at the next available opportunity.
+In response to this and a number of other similar failures in Europe, the aircraft manufacturer undertook a number of safety actions, including issuing a service information letter advising operators to check the correct positioning of the insulation blankets in the vicinity of their aircraft electrostatic filters at the next available opportunity.
 The Australian Transport Safety Bureau has issued two safety recommendations that seek to reduce the likelihood of electrical arcing events in "A" windscreen filters in BAe 146 aircraft.

-On 21 January 2013 Skywest Flight 141 a Fokker 50 was nearing its scheduled stopover at Ravensthorpe from Esperance.
+On 21 January 2013, Skywest Flight 141, a Fokker 50, was nearing its scheduled stopover at Ravensthorpe from Esperance.
 At approximately 9:30 am passengers and crew reported smelling burning rubber from the cabin; the smell momentarily disappeared then reappeared stronger.
 The flight crew made an emergency landing at Ravensthorpe where passengers were evacuated to the tarmac before being ferried by bus to the terminal.
 The airport was closed until the plane was inspected and deemed fit to fly.